ashprograms/ashprograms.github.io/portfolio/index.md

 ## About me

 Hello!
-I am Ash or ProtoMars, and I am a 13 year old self-taught programmer.
+I am ProtoMars, and I am a programmer.
 I work a lot with Roblox, and I enjoy doing backend work.
-I've always had a passion for programming, and have loved it since an early age. (i started using scratch when i was about 5 and a half or 6!)
 I have a lot of experience with Linux, and have been using it since I was 12. (distro i started with and still use to this day is arch)
 I like to make games and Discord bots in my free time.
 I also am interested in AI and machine learning/algorithms.

-I try to make myself available to program whenever I can, and genuinely enjoy my work.
 Thank you for your interest!

 ---